Ugo-Obiako/reading-notes/code-301-notes/code301-note11.md

 Some of the disadvantages of NoSQL database are:

-- Limited Querying Capabilities
+- Limited querying capabilities
-- Potential Data Redundancy
+- Potential data redundancy

 # Things I want to know more about